IanGifford261/E-Commerce-Store/README.md

 ------------------------------

 ## Description
-This C# program is a mock e-commerce site.
+This C# web application that represents the functionality of an ECommerce store online

 ------------------------------